Ravan (comics): Fictional character biography

-The mission succeeds, and Amanda Waller goes to jail on charges of murder, while Ravan leaves for London, where he sets up a 'cyberchurch' as a front for his assassination organization.
-A year later, Batman kidnaps Ravan from this 'church' (blowing it up in the process) for the new Suicide Squad, again run by Amanda Waller.
+The mission succeeds, and Waller is imprisoned on charges of murder.
+Ravan leaves for London, where he sets up a 'cyberchurch' as a front for his assassination organization.
+A year later, Batman kidnaps Ravan to join the new Suicide Squad, also run by Waller.

-With this Squad, Ravan goes to Israel to capture Kobra, but Kobra has already been captured by the Israeli government's superteam the Hayoth.
+With this Squad, Ravan goes to Israel to capture Kobra, but Kobra has already been captured by the Israeli government's superteam Hayoth.
 Ravan easily manipulates one of their agents, thereby giving him access to their highly advanced A.I. computer Dybbuk.
-While Kobra's plans are being thwarted by the rest of the Suicide Squad, Ravan faces Kobra in combat, but Kobra has the upper hand and is close to killing Ravan.
+Ravan faces Kobra in combat, but Kobra has the upper hand and fatally poisons him.

-At the last moment, the third Atom appears on the scenes, striking down Kobra.
-Ravan's last wish is for either him or the Atom to kill Kobra, but Atom denies him that final wish, and as Ravan himself says, he dies unfulfilled in Suicide Squad #47.
-According to Suicide Squad (vol. 2) #11, however, Ravan is incapacitated rather than deceased, as is shown on a computer screen being viewed by the second Rustam.
-Assuming this is true, Ravan nevertheless dies for certain sometime thereafter, though the details are not currently known.

-During the events of Blackest Night, Ravan's corpse is reanimated as a member of the Black Lantern Corps alongside several other fallen Suicide Squad members.
-Ravan is apparently destroyed by the Manhunter's self-destruct mechanism when it unleashes an explosion of Green Lantern energy that eradicates the Black Lanterns.
+During the events of Blackest Night, Ravan is reanimated as a member of the Black Lantern Corps alongside several other fallen Suicide Squad members.
+Ravan is destroyed by the Manhunter's self-destruct mechanism, which unleashes an explosion of Green Lantern energy that eradicates the Black Lanterns.